jacobhogrefe/SER375ProjectsSite/README.md

         tags: ["Sample", "Templates", "Open Source", "Help"]
     }
 ```
 7. Check and make sure your project page loads on the site.
 Check it through the search, and through the tags.
-If you want to add one of your screenshots into the homescreen background, [click here](#steps-if-you-want-one-of-your-images-to-appear-on-the-homepage-background).

-## Steps if you want one of your images to appear on the homepage background
-1. Navigate to the folder ```/src/assets/backgrounds``` folder
-2. Drop your image (renamed, please) into the folder
-3. Navigate to the file ```src/views/HomeView.vue``` and add your image name to the line 24 array
-4. Now your image can randomly pop up as the home screen background
-5. If everything works, skip to the [next git instructions](#adding-your-project-to-the-official-repo)

 ***Please, before continuing, make sure the website still works, and your project page looks the way you want***